shankar4/Functional-Genomics/Tools/EDirect/Apps/Sample/EDirect/readme.md

 libsslcommon2-dev - enterprise messaging system - common SSL development files

 #This does not match the link's info, in terms of version #s
-#Will install the -ocaml versions (not enterprise versions).
+#installed the -ocaml versions (not enterprise versions).

 Reintstalling rentrez had no errors this time.